-- Continuously monitoring actual daily cash flows and longer term forecast cash flows; - Monitoring the maturity profiles of financial assets and liabilities; - Maintaining adequate reserves, liquidity support facilities and borrowing facilities; and - Monitoring the prudential liquidity ratio daily.
+- ► Continuously monitoring actual daily cash flows and longer term forecast cash flows; - ▶ Monitoring the maturity profiles of financial assets and liabilities; - ▶ Maintaining adequate reserves and liquidity support facilities; and - ► Monitoring the prudential liquidity ratio daily.

 The Credit Union has a long standing arrangement with the industry liquidity support scheme, CUFSS, which can access industry funds to provide support to the Credit Union should this be necessary at short notice.